InditexTech/api-scoring-engine/packages/certification-service/code/src/rules/documentation/markdownlint/README.md

 ## About

-In this sub-directory you will find the custom rules to be used on the API Certification.
+In this sub-directory you will find the custom rules to be used on the API Scoring.
 These are to be used by [markdownlint](https://github.com/DavidAnson/markdownlint) to evaluate the documentation of Inditex's APIs.
 This API should be present on the CI process for all APIs across inditex, as well to be used from local environments